gvwilson/thirdbit/src/fiction/still-book/index.md

 "Oh, did you?"
 He wasn't going to ask her to play it, was he?
 Oh, please, not that.

 "Mm hm."
 He sighed.
-"And I think---I think as long as you're doing that, it'd be a good idea if you weren't hanging around his stall as much as you have been.
+"And I think—I think as long as you're doing that, it'd be a good idea if you weren't hanging around his stall as much as you have been.
 You understand?
 Like I said, he's not half as smart as he thinks he is, and I'd hate to see him hurt."